 What services does a yacht management company provide?

 Yacht management companies provide a broad range of services covering the technical, operational, administrative, and financial aspects of running a vessel.
-The most common services include technical support and maintenance coordination, regulatory compliance, crew administration, financial management, new-build supervision, and full operational oversight.
+Core services typically include technical yacht management and maintenance coordination, regulatory compliance and flag state administration, crew administration, financial management, new-build supervision, and full operational oversight.
+For commercially operated yachts, commercial yacht management services extend further to include charter coordination, Large Yacht Code compliance, and revenue reporting.

-Each service can typically be taken individually or as part of a comprehensive management package.
-The right combination depends on the size of the vessel, how frequently it is used, whether it operates commercially or privately, and how involved the owner wants to be in day-to-day decisions.
+Each service can typically be taken individually or as part of a comprehensive superyacht management package.
+The right combination depends on the size and type of the vessel, how frequently it is used, whether it operates commercially or privately, and how involved the owner wishes to be in day-to-day decisions.

 - Technical Support — maintenance planning, fault diagnosis, contractor coordination, and dry-docking management